Particular/docs.particular.net/nservicebus/upgrades/asp-saga-deduplication.md

 Once all conflicting sagas have been resolved, run the following command: `NServiceBus.AzureStoragePersistence.SagaDeduplicator.exe directory=<directory> operation=Upload`.
 This step will update the Azure Storage to contain the conflicted sagas that were marked `"$Choose_this_saga": true` in step #3.

- * All of the commandline parameters, with the exception of `operation=Upload`, should be the same as they were in step #1.
+ * All of the command line parameters, with the exception of `operation=Upload`, should be the same as they were in step #1.

 ## After the patch process